 Close hose bibs.
 Garcia said to remember to “close both the front and rear bibs and drain them so there’s no water that could freeze up.”

-Inspect HVAC machine.
+Inspect HVAC equipment.
 Most people typically wait until the machine is damaged before checking up on it.
-However, it is costly to replace so getting it maintained regularly will increase the life of the machine by a couple of years and be more cost-efficient.
+However, it is costly to replace so getting it maintained regularly will increase the life of the equipment by a couple of years and be more cost-efficient.

 Get exposed pipes insulated.
 A lot of older homes will have running water lines in the attic that are exposed to the elements.
-Getting a contractor to come in and insulate it will guarantee that they don’t freeze.
+Getting a contractor to come in and insulate it will help ensure that they don’t freeze.

 Exterior Home Maintenance